 While you're pregnant, your center of gravity shifts and your posture changes along with the baby.
-It's more important now than ever to strengthen the posterior chain(your back of body) to help accommodate for the increase anterior weight.
+It's more important now than ever to strengthen the posterior chain(your back of the body) to help accommodate the increased anterior weight.

-Seated Band Abductions
+Safe Pregnancy Exercises: Seated Band Abductions

 Yes.
 I love glutes.
 But the truth is, keeping your hips strong and stable through pregnancy is crucial.